 Julia Child’s Coq au Vin recipe is the classic French dish of chicken braised in red wine with bacon, pearl onions, and mushrooms.
 The ultimate comfort food!

 How to Make Julia Child’s Coq au vin recipe!

 Does it get any more classic French than Julia Child‘s Coq au Vin?
 The lovely dish of chicken and vegetables braised in wine, bacon, mushrooms, and pearl onions.

 Oh, how do I love thee?
 Let me count the ways…fresh chicken, little pearl onions, beautiful woodsy button mushrooms, luscious bacon, and glorious red wine.
-I also adore cooking with wine because it means I can drink a glass, or two, of it while I’m cooking and that’s always a good thing.
+I also adore cooking with wine because it means I can drink a glass of it while I’m cooking and that’s always a good thing.

 Coq au Vin is one of Julia’s signature dishes and is quintessential French cooking.
 Whenever I cook this dish, I imagine what it would be like to live in an old quaint farmhouse in the French countryside, with a large kitchen door open leading out onto a sunny patio.

-A nice breeze carrying the smells of the Coq au Vin throughout the home and over the patio, where J is sitting drinking a glass of red wine, Gracie laying at his feet in the sun, and he’s trimming fresh out of our garden green beans to go with dinner.
-That scenario sounds so damn appealing that I might actually move to France one day soon!
+A nice breeze carrying the smells of the Coq au Vin throughout the home and over the patio, where J is sitting drinking a glass of red wine, Gracie laying at his feet in the sun.
+I walk out to the garden and trim fresh herbs and green beans to go with dinner.
+That scenario sounds so damn appealing, I might actually move to France one day soon!

 Getting all the ingredients together.
 I used regular, uncured bacon here.

 After you peel the pearl onions, trim a little off root ends and cut a “X” into it (the will prevent the onions from falling apart when cooked).